Adaptive robust estimation in sparse vector model: Estimating the variance of the noise

 and it does not depend on $F$ when $F$ varies in a large class.
 The role of Proposition~\ref{prop:gao} is to contrast the subsequent results of this section dealing with unknown distribution of noise and providing slower rates.
 It emphasizes the fact that the knowledge of the noise distribution is crucial as it leads to an improvement of the rate of estimating the variance.

 However, the rate \eqref{rate:gao} achieved by the median estimator is not necessarily optimal.
 As shown in the next proposition, in the case of Gaussian noise the optimal rate is even better:

 This rate is attained by an estimator that we are going to define now.
-We use the observation that, in the Gaussian case, the modulus of the empirical characteristic function $\varphi_d(t)=\frac{1}{d}\sum_{i=1}^d e^{itY_j}$ is to within a constant factor of the Gaussian characteristic function $\exp(-\frac{t^2\s^{2}}{2})$ for any $t$.
+We use the observation that, in the Gaussian case, the modulus of the empirical characteristic function $\varphi_d(t)=\frac{1}{d}\sum_{i=1}^d e^{itY_j}$ is within a constant factor from the Gaussian characteristic function $\exp(-\frac{t^2\s^{2}}{2})$ for any $t$.
 This suggests the estimator

 with a suitable choice of $t=\hat{t}_{1}$ that we further set as follows:

 where $\tilde{\sigma}$ is the preliminary estimator \eqref{mom} with some tuning parameter $\g\in(0,1/2]$.
 The final variance estimator is defined as a truncated version of $\tilde{v}^{2}$: